yosh95/chat/README.md

 ## Extending to Other LLMs

-To add support for another LLM, create a new Python file (e.g., `new_llm.py`) and create a class that inherits from `chat.Chat`.
+To add support for another LLM, create a new Python file (e.g., `new_llm.py`) and create a class that inherits from `llm_cli.Chat`.
 Implement the `_send()` method to handle sending requests and receiving responses from the new LLM's API.
 Update the `.env` file with the necessary API keys and model names.

 ## Contributing